amirme/ICMLA20/README.md

-The following code is used to conduct the experiment for paper: "Multi-view Data Mining Approach forBehaviour Analysis of Smart Control Valve".
+The following code is used to conduct the experiment for paper: "Multi-view Data Mining Approach for Behaviour Analysis of Smart Control Valve".

 Amirmohammad Eghbalian, Shahrooz Abghari, Veselka Boeva, and Farhad Basiri.
 "Multi-view Data Mining Approach for Behaviour Analysis of Smart Control Valve".
 In 2020 19TH International Conference on Machine Learning and Applications